tsmx/nodejs-cloud-function-tutorial/README.md

 npm install @tsmx/secure-config --save
 ```

 Having this, create a `conf` subfolder in your project with the configuration files.
-In the turoial we'll create two files, one for local testing purposes without any encrpytion and a production version which will be used in GCP with an encrypted secret.
+In the tutorial we'll create two files, one for local testing purposes without any encrpytion and a production version which will be used in GCP with an encrypted secret.

 The unencrypted config file will be `conf/config.json` with the following simple content: